 6. Advisable for people who have higher exposure to health risks.

 1. Individual health plans are expensive as compared to family floater plans.

 Pros of family floater plan:

-1. Having a floater enables the family members to access a larger shared pool as compared to individual covers.
+offer access a larger shared pool as compared to individual covers.
 This again depends on the number of members hospitalized in a single year.

 2. Cheaper than the individual health policy.

 3. Advisable for younger families having less health risk exposure.